miragejs/ember-cli-mirage/docs/latest/database.md

 ```
 <a name="where" href="#where">#</a> db.collection.<b>where</b>(<i>query</i>)

-Returns an array of models from *collection* that match the key-value pairs in the *query* object. *query* is a POJO.
+Returns an array of models from *collection* that match the key-value pairs in the *query* object.
+Note that a string comparison is used. *query* is a POJO.

 ```js
 /*